Copper stumbles to 17-month low as inflation data fans slowdown fears

 LME copper was on track for a fourth consecutive weekly decline, having registered its worst quarter since 2011 in the three months ended June, falling 20.4%.
 It was down 4.3% for the week.

-Other industrial metals also fell, with zinc dropping 9% this week and aluminium heading for its sixth straight weekly fall, down 2.4%.
+Other industrial metals also fell, with zinc dropping 9% this week and aluminium headed for its sixth straight weekly fall, down 1%.

+Also weighing on metals was a firmer dollar index, making commodities priced in the US currency more expensive for buyers using other currencies.

 Copper output in Chile, the world’s largest producer of the metal, fell 2.7% year-on-year to 480,275 tonnes in May.